WintonCentre/pubsub/README.md

 #### Current version
 [ pubsub "0.1.0-SNAPSHOT" ]

-## API

-## Run devcard tests
+## Usage

+See `src/examples/logging.cljs`

+### Start a REPL

 The project.clj is configured to run inside an Intellij REPL.
 [See details here](https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-in-a-Cursive-Clojure-REPL):

 If you prefer to run tests using `lein figwheel devcards` from the command line, follow the comments in project.clj to remove figwheel-sidecar references.

-Browse the pubsub test cards at http://localhost:3449/cards.html
+#### Running examples

+Start the REPL and visit http://localhost:3449/index.html.
+You will find example output in the browser console.

+#### Running tests in devcards

+Start the REPL, then `switch-to-build devcards` and visit http://localhost:3449/cards.html